Planck's Dusty GEMS. VIII. Dense-gas reservoirs in the most active dusty starbursts at z~3: Emission line properties

 \subsection{Discussion on differential lensing}

-High density tracer molecules are expected to come from the inner cores of giant, star-forming molecular clouds and could potentially probe an ISM component that is distinct from that probed in the low-to-mid-$J$ CO, or [\ion{C}{i}] lines.
+High-density tracer molecules are expected to reside in the inner core of giant, star-forming molecular clouds and could potentially probe an ISM component that is distinct from that probed in the low-to-mid-$J$ CO, or [\ion{C}{i}] lines.
 Different spatial distributions have been observed in low-redshift (U)LIRGs \citep[see, e.g.,][]{scoville15,scoville17,konig18}, where dense regions are located within the starburst cores and embedded in diffuse, colder gas reservoirs.
-High-redshift lensed SMGs could also have such configurations, in which case spatially-integrated emission line fluxes and profiles could be strongly affected by differential magnification \citep{hezaveh12,serjeant12}, introducing high uncertainties on the diagnostics from line ratios.
+High-redshift lensed SMGs could also have such configurations and, in this case, spatially integrated emission line fluxes and profiles could be strongly affected by differential magnification \citep{hezaveh12,serjeant12}, introducing high uncertainties on the diagnostics from line ratios.

 We used the high-spatial resolution HNC(5--4) cube from ALMA for PLCK\_G244.8+54.9 to compare the intensity-weighted magnification factor of this line with that of CO(4--3) \citepalias[from][]{canameras17b}.
 These exquisite data allow us to directly study the spatial distribution of molecular gas phases probed by the two transitions, for the first time at high redshift, thanks to the extraordinary brightness of this maximal starburst \citepalias{canameras17b}.
 Since those lines were observed at the same time with the same array configuration, they are perfectly suited to measure magnification factors, independent of beamsize variations.
 Figure~\ref{fig:almamaps} shows that CO(4--3) and HNC(5--4) (blended with CN(4--3)) are nearly cospatial in the image plane, with only small spatial offsets of 0.1--0.2\arcsec\ between the emission peaks.
 Line emission on the southern arc presents similar clumpiness in both tracers.
 Finding similar distributions of both tracers along the partial Einstein ring already gives strong evidence that they probe nearly the same regions in the source plane.
 As in \citetalias{canameras18b}, we used the amplification maps from our best-fit lens model of PLCK\_G244.8+54.9 \citep{canameras17a} and the ALMA line-imaging in Fig.~\ref{fig:alma} to compute the luminosity-weighted magnification factor of HNC(5--4).
 We found $\mu = 16.3 \pm 1.8$, lower than the factor $\mu = 22.0 \pm 1.3$ for CO(4--3) \citepalias{canameras18b}.
 This difference is higher than the 1$\,\sigma$ noise uncertainties and the $<$5\% systematics expected from the strong lensing model \citepalias{canameras18b}, but remains comparable to other measurement uncertainties.
 The different values might correspond to the small spatial offsets seen in Fig.~\ref{fig:almamaps}.
 Alternatively, $\mu_{\rm HNC}$ could also be subject to other systematics from the line fitting (see Sect.~\ref{ssec:interfobs}) or from local variations of the CN(4--3) line contamination, rather than differential magnification.